 Sales and Marketing

 To reach that stage, ESPN has worked tirelessly to extend its power and influence throughout sports and entertainment.
 It holds broadcasting contracts with Major League Baseball, the National Basketball Association, and the National Football League, as well as NASCAR and college sports conferences.
-In 2008 the cable sports channel inked a 15-year deal with the Southeastern Conference (SEC) worth more than $2 billion to air football and basketball games.
-It later outbid FOX to air the college football Bowl Championship Series, paying $125 million a year for four years to air the top games.
+The cable sports channel inked a long-term deal with the Southeastern Conference (SEC) worth more than $2 billion to air football and basketball games.
+ESPN also outbid FOX to air the college football Bowl Championship Series, paying $125 million a year for four years to air the top games.

 In addition to big-ticket sports, ESPN has been increasing its coverage of other sports leagues, including Major League Lacrosse and Major League Soccer.
 The company has also been expanding its influence into the international sports scene.